jolexa/blog.jolexa.net/content/post/rtw-trip-what-people-are-asking-me-faq.md

 **Q: What about all your *stuff*?**
 A: Haha, this question is great.
 People cannot believe that I've (already) sold it all, or otherwise donated/thrown away.
 I have NO *stuff* to store.
 It is actually, *extremely* liberating.

-I'm sure I could go on for a while with more FAQ's&#8230; All of these questions have been asked by more than one person so please don't think that I am singling anyone out. **Any other questions?**
+I'm sure I could go on for a while with more FAQ's...
+All of these questions have been asked by more than one person so please don't think that I am singling anyone out. **Any other questions?**

  [1]: http://blog.jolexa.net/2012/08/announcing-my-long-term-travel-plans/
  [2]: http://www.couchsurfing.org/people/jolexa